-An early Missing Person poster (cropped) in the Guardia Civil’s Facebook Timeline photos.
+A Missing Person poster (cropped) on the Guardia Civil’s Facebook.
 The Guardia Civil, a military force charged with police duties, is requesting people who may have information that could lead to the finding of Diana to call 062 or 112.

 Updated 9 Sept 2016

 The town on the Galician coast’s Bay of Arousa, in northern Spain, is beautiful and prosperous, its yellow beaches so clean they tend to be spotless.
 Seafaring throughout its history, for many years now small fisherman’s boats sway gently in the late summer breeze alongside industrial fishing vessels, not to mention yachts and speedboats for the rich man’s leisure, down the large harbor.
 Just as typical Galician houses share the local scenery with stately homes and mansions.

 The town is A Pobra do Caramiñal, where 18-year old Diana Quer and her family have been spending summers in their vacation home for the past 15 years, though their usual residence is in Madrid.
 This year, however, something that doesn’t seem to bode well has happened.
 At dawn on 22 August Diana disappeared after attending a fiesta with friends in a rural part of the town.

 Since then nothing has been heard or seen of Diana.

 The affluent Quer family isn’t a flawless family.
 (But what family is?)
 Diana’s parents have divorced four years ago.